Central Park in New York

 Other Fun Facts

-- Over 250 movies have been filmed in Central Park
+- It’s the most popular filming location in New York – Over 350 movies have been filmed in Central Park

 - The park is larger than the Principality of Monaco